Tris20/FairFareFinder/README.md

 # FairFareFinder

 **Out of date**

 - testing droplet deployment
   Updating readme (again)just to refresh the jobs `FairFareFinder` is a tool designed to help travelers find the best destinations for weekend getaways, prioritizing locations with ideal weather conditions and cost-effective travel options.
 It combines weather forecasts, event schedules, and price comparisons (including travel and accommodation costs) to suggest the most suitable locations for a short trip.

 ## Design Documentation

+Checkout the internal [design document](./docs/design.md) for more information on the project's architecture, components, and implementation details.

 Need to get an invitation to view the [miro board](https://miro.com/app/board/uXjVNsQxcQg=/#tpicker-content)